hubidu/heimdall-io/report-app/README.md

 - Show the actual command parameters when source line is selected
 - Redesign project page with bulma
 - Show all line groups which are fully contained in the line Range
+- projects: Add environments
+- Source Code view: Show all stackframes except that of test
+- FEATURE Delete a test project: Implement the delete routes

 ## In Progress

 ## Backlog V 2.0

-- FEATURE Delete a test project: Implement the delete routes
+- FEATURE report list view: Link from bar to test details
 - Switch to https://github.com/conorhastings/react-syntax-highlighter
 - PRB There might be a stacktrace without a test stackframe (see "When I login with city missing Then I see my data in best sso view")
 - report details: Show browser log entries also for puppeteer (map puppeteer logs to webdriverio format)